buymeasoda/refdocs/Unix/System and process management.md

     lsof -i :<port>

-List and kill processes when unable to unmount volume (eg. external hard drive)
+Identify processes using a volume (eg. when unable to unmount external drive)

     lsof /Volumes/<volume-name>
+    sudo lsof /Volumes/<volume-name>

+Kill process using a volume

     kill <process-id>

 ## Terminal